 Catalonia defies Spain by calling secession vote

-BARCELONA, Spain (AP) — The president of Spain's powerful northeastern region of Catalonia on Saturday formally called an independence referendum, the latest secession push in Europe and one of the most serious challenges to the Spanish state of recent years.
+BARCELONA, Spain (AP) — The president of Spain's powerful northeastern region of Catalonia has formally called an independence referendum in the latest secession push in Europe and one of the most serious challenges to the Spanish state of recent years.

-The Spanish government of Prime Minister Mariano Rajoy insists the referendum, planned for Nov.
+The conservative Spanish government insists the referendum, planned for Nov.
 9, is illegal and won't take place.

-Catalan leader Artur Mas signed the decree to call the referendum in a solemn ceremony in the regional government headquarters in Barcelona, flanked by most of the region's political leaders who support the vote.
+Catalan leader Artur Mas called the referendum Saturday, flanked by most of the region's political leaders who support the vote.

 The announcement comes a week after Scotland voted against breaking away from Britain.